UtrechtUniversity/Workshop-IRAS/docs/overview.md

 If you have any questions regarding the contents of the first session, now is the time to ask.

-When your questions are answered, we start the second session with (re-)installing the documents and scripts on Lisa from the repository.
+When your questions are answered, we start the second session with installing the documents and scripts from this Github repository on Lisa.
+The contents of the previous day should be removed from Lisa as follows:

 Remove the workshop directory and its contents